tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-find-empty-tables-in-a-schema.markdown

 This post is a reminder of using Vertica's system tables for administrating and monitoring our own tables.
 One common house-cleaning operation when developing/testing in Vertica is to find and drop tables that are empty (truncated) and never used again.

 You might ask why the tables are not dropped directly when I truncated the table in the first place.
-The answer is that all those tables have some specific directions on projection segmentation and partition, and those information will be lost if I drop the tables.
-These tables are frequently populated with data and cleared for testing purposes, and truncating and inserting with `direct` [hint](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/SQLReferenceManual/Statements/INSERT.htm) will give a significant performance boost.
+The answer is that all those tables have some specific designs on projection segmentation and partition, and those information will be lost if I drop the tables.
+These tables are frequently populated with data and cleared for testing purposes, and truncating and inserting with `direct` [hint](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/SQLReferenceManual/Statements/INSERT.htm) will give a significant performance boost (see [Best practices](/blog/2015/12/16/vertica-tip-best-practices/)).

 ### v\_monitor schema and COLUMN_STORAGE system table